brunosa3/smart_surveillance/README.md

 # Welcome to our capstone project "smart surveillance"
 Welcome to our capstone project "smart surveillance" for our Master of Applied Data Science from the University of Michigan School of Information.

-The authors Akshar and Sandro formed a team to reduce annoying alerts of our current survaillance system by applying computer vison to identify if a tracked person on the video stream is unkown.
+The authors [Akshar and Sandro](https://capstone.analyticsoverflow.com/about) formed a team to reduce annoying alerts of our current survaillance system by applying computer vison to identify if a tracked person on the video stream is unkown.

-A detailed report blog can be viewed at: [https://capstone.analyticsoverflow.com/report](https://capstone.analyticsoverflow.com/report)
+A detailed [report blog](https://capstone.analyticsoverflow.com/report) can be viewed and the the data can be explored [interactively](https://capstone.analyticsoverflow.com/analysis)

 ## Data Challenge
 One of the biggest challenges that we faced early in our project was that there was no dataset "in the wild" that we could use for implementing our project since we wanted to personalize our system to actual users' environments which meant that we would need to know the personalization features to apply.
 Therefore, all of the data that we would need for training, testing, and evaluation would have to come from our own devices and sources.
 Here, our team member, Sandro generously offered his own home and camera setup to be the source of our dataset and fulfill our data requirements.